Janice Dyson

 “It’s getting better everyday.
 I can sleep, eat, read and go out.
 Without it I don’t know what might have happened, I really feel for people who are told there is nothing that can be done.” she says.

-If your symptoms are similar to Janice Dyson's, contact us to book your Initial Assessment.
+If you have similar symptoms, contact us to book your initial assessment.